 1.4.
 To coordinate the work, the Committee includes the deputy head of the educational institution for educational work.

 1.6.
-The decisions of the Committee are advisory.
+The Committee's decisions are advisory.

 2. Main tasks

-The main tasks of the Committee are:
+The main objectives of the Committee are:

 – in protecting the legal rights and interests of students;

-- Organizing and conducting community events.
+– in organizing and conducting school-wide events.

 3. Functions of the school-wide parent committee